axlan/tis100-fpga/README.md

  * A basic emulator for running TIS code in Python
  * Tools for generating stimuli and verification data for the FPGA simulation unit tests

-The furthest test is running the following code in the full node:
+An example simulation is running the following code in a single node:

 ```
 MOV UP ACC